Rizzo homers, Cubs hold off Nationals’ rally for 6-5 win

-WASHINGTON (AP) — Anthony Rizzo homered, Albert Almora Jr. had three hits and the Chicago Cubs held off the Washington Nationals for a 6-5 victory Sunday night.
+Cishek closed it out, pitching 2 1/3 scoreless innings for his fourth save as the Cubs held on for a 6-5 win.

+“He’s the first guy in line at Dairy Queen,” Cubs manager Joe Maddon joked afterward.
+“That is above and beyond.
+I was planning on two innings, but then he had to go (get) an extra out.”

-Chicago led 6-1 before Washington closed to within a run on a three-run homer by Anthony Rendon in the sixth inning and a solo home run by Howie Kendrick in the seventh.
+Chicago led 6-1 before Washington closed to within one on a three-run homer by Anthony Rendon in the sixth inning and a solo home run by Howie Kendrick in the seventh.

+Cishek retired Rendon with a man on to end the seventh and allowed a single in the eighth before a 1-2-3 ninth.
+That all came after the reliever spoke with pitching coach Tommy Hottovy, who told Cishek they might need him to throw a couple of innings.

+“Jokingly, I told him (I could go) four innings,” Cishek said after his longest outing since May 2012.
+“Good thing that didn’t happen.”

+Anthony Rizzo homered and Albert Almora Jr. had three hits for the Cubs, who took two of three from the Nationals and improved to 10-1-1 in their past 12 series.

-Kyle Hendricks (4-4) retired the first 11 Washington batters and didn’t allow a hit until Kurt Suzuki’s single leading off the fifth, but finished by giving up four runs and six hits in 5 2/3 innings.
+Kyle Hendricks (4-4) retired the first 11 Washington batters and didn’t allow a hit until Kurt Suzuki’s single leading off the fifth, but gave up four runs and six hits in 5 2/3 innings.
 Hendricks had been masterful in May, allowing just one earned run over his past three starts (25 innings).

-Steve Cishek pitched a 2 1/3 scoreless innings for his fourth save as the Cubs took two of three from the Nationals and improved to 10-1-1 in their past 12 series.
+“Not a good mental approach kind of from the start,” he said.
+“Wasn’t attacking as well as I have been the last few games and fastball command kind of suffered from there.”

 Washington starter Jeremy Hellickson (2-3) allowed three runs and four hits with three walks in three innings.

 Rizzo’s solo homer in the third gave the Cubs a 3-0 lead, and Chicago went up 4-0 in the fourth on Kyle Schwarber’s sacrifice fly.
 The Cubs scored two more in the sixth to take a 6-1 lead.
-They had numerous chances to increase their lead in the early innings, but went 1 for 11 with runners in scoring position and left nine men on base.
+They had numerous chances to increase their lead in the early innings, but went 1 for 11 with runners in scoring position and left nine men on base — leaving the door open for Washington.

+“The boys are swinging the bat well,” Nationals manager Dave Martinez said.
+“And they faced a guy that came in here pitching really, really well and we were able to knock him out of the game.”

-Before the game, manager Joe Maddon announced that the Cubs dropped their protest over the pitching delivery of Washington reliever Sean Doolittle in Saturday night’s game.
+Before the game, Maddon announced that the Cubs dropped their protest over the pitching delivery of Washington reliever Sean Doolittle in Saturday night’s game.

 NATS STATS

-Gerardo Parra had three hits for Washington. … Rendon is 10 for 23 over his past six games with two homers, nine RBIs and eight runs scored. … Robles made a leaping catch at the wall in right center to take an extra-base hit away from Addison Russell in the ninth.
+Gerardo Parra had three hits. … Rendon is 10 for 23 over his past six games with two homers, nine RBIs and eight runs scored. … CF Victor Robles made a leaping catch at the wall in right center to take an extra-base hit away from Addison Russell in the ninth.

 TRAINER’S ROOM

 Cubs: SS Javier Baez left in the sixth inning.
-He said he jammed his heel while fielding a grounder by Hellickson in the third.
+He said he jammed his right heel while fielding a grounder by Hellickson in the third and hopes to play Monday.

-Nationals: OF Victor Robles was back in the lineup being hit on the left wrist with a pitch Friday night and missing Saturday night’s game. … RHP Trevor Rosenthal (viral infection) will pitch an inning for Double-A Harrisburg on Monday and then be re-evaluated. … 1B Matt Adams (left shoulder strain) has begun swinging a bat and could take batting practice on the field Monday.
+Nationals: Robles was back in the lineup after being hit on the left wrist with a pitch Friday night and missing Saturday night’s game. … RHP Trevor Rosenthal (viral infection) will pitch an inning for Double-A Harrisburg on Monday and then be re-evaluated. … 1B Matt Adams (left shoulder strain) has begun swinging a bat and could take batting practice on the field Monday.

 UP NEXT